alipay/agentUniverse/docs/guidebook/en/Get_Start/Application_Project_Structure_and_Explanation.md

   * utils: Basic utility layer, providing small and general-purpose helper functions.
   * test: Unit tests.
 * platform: Platform project layer, handling platform capabilities outside intelligent project.
-* config - Application configuration code
+  * difizen: Canvas r&d platform in agentUniverse.

 ## Using Any Project Directory Structure
 You can adjust the project directory structure according to your preferences and actual circumstances, but please ensure you follow the rules below.